Most likely ID: n.a.

 - several pseudo-flagella emerging from cells

-- mother cell wall fragments cup shaped around the tetrahedral groups
+- fragments of mother cells cup shaped around the tetrahedral groups

 - single chloroplast, parietal